Is the United States a Christian nation?

 So, is the United States a Christian nation?
 No. Not in its philosophy, or in what it loves, or in what it does.
 Despite its Judeo-Christian roots and heritage, and the beliefs of some of its founders, the United States today is a nation that follows other gods, and lives a lifestyle that is not compatible with Christianity.

-Recommended Resources: What if America Were a Christian Nation Again? by D. James Kennedy and Logos Bible Software.
+Recommended Resource: What if America Were a Christian Nation Again? by D. James Kennedy

 Should a Christian be a Republican or a Democrat?